section-engineering-education/engineering-education/content/articles/servlet-request-and-servlet-collaboration/SevletRequest and ServletCallaboration.md

 **How it works**

 This example shows how `RequestDispatcher` can forward a resource response or include it on a server.
-Here we use `index. jsp` to get a user response.
-In this case, `Controller` Servlet checks the entered response if a user has more than 18 years or less.
-If the user selects `Above18` as the reply, the  `Above18` servlet page will be executed with the help of the `forward()` method.
-Otherwise, the client browser will remain on the index.JSP page and a denial message will appear, indicating that the user is under the age of 18.
+Here we use `index.jsp` to get a user response.
+In this case, `Controller` Servlet checks the entered response if a user has more than 18 years old or below.
+If the user selects `Above18`, the  `Above18` servlet page will be executed with the help of the `forward()` method.
+Otherwise, the client browser will remain on the `index.jsp` page and a denial message will appear, indicating that the user is under the age of 18.

 Construct the `ServletDispatcherDemo` project as follows, assuming you know how to create and run a web project using the Eclipse IDE and TomCat server as explained in the [ServletRequest interface example](#servletrequest-interface-example) above.